 – You can’t mount anything to your stem.
 Ok, so you technically can if you’re prepared to have the USB plug facing towards the rear of the bike, but by doing that, charging cables have to make a 180 degree turn back to the bars – and that’s just not neat.

 – Charging in the rain is dubious, as the USB interface is exposed to the elements.
-We avoid it in most cases.
+I avoid it in most cases.
 The electronics for The Plug are waterproofed, so that isn’t the concern, it’s more the rust damage to the USB interface and charging cables.
-We’ve seen some users make a little raincover for their Plug with the end of a soft drink bottle.
+I’ve seen some users make a little raincover for their Plug with the end of a soft drink bottle.

 – There’s no cache battery with this product, meaning that when you drop below 12km/h for too long, you will loose charge to your device.
-We don’t actually see this as a big issue: if we can’t hold a consistent speed, we charge into an external battery or simply just unplug altogether.
-Tout Terrain have actually just released an external battery for this purpose.
+I don’t actually see this as a big issue: if I can’t hold a consistent speed, I charge into an external battery or simply just unplug altogether.
+Tout Terrain have just released an external battery for this purpose.

 The Plug III has come a long way since it was first conceived all those years ago.
 With the power amplifier as standard, power output is available at speeds which most cycle tourers can easily average.

-Aesthetically, The Plug 3 kicks all the goals: it is neat, well built and obviously quite user friendly… just plug it in!
+Aesthetically, The Plug 3 kicks all the goals: it is neat, well-built and obviously quite user friendly… just plug your USB cable in.

-We’ve now been using The Plug III for over 3000km of loaded touring, on smooth and rough roads, through monsoonal rain and in temperatures above 50 degrees celcius.
-With about 8000km left until we arrive home, we’re feeling pretty confident The Plug will last for many adventures to come.
+I’ve now been using The Plug III for over 10000km of loaded touring, on smooth and rough roads, through monsoonal rain and in temperatures above 50 degrees celcius.
+I’m feeling pretty confident The Plug will last for many adventures to come too.